 SOCIETY FOR THE ADVANCEMENT OF AMERICAN PHILOSOPHY

-Electronic submission requires the following: (1) Submission Title, (2) Submission Type, (3) Author(s) Information, (4) Abstract, (5) Keywords, (6) a Submission File prepared for anonymous review, and (7) your Audio/Visual requirements, if any.
+Electronic submission requires the following: (1) Submission Title, (2) Submission Type, (3) Author(s) Information, (4) Abstract, (5) Keywords, (6) a Submission File prepared for anonymous review.
+(Please note: audio/visual technologies are not available in conference rooms.)

 Anonymity: Papers and Panel Proposals must be suitable for anonymous review.
 Please refrain from making references to your own work, your location, or anything obvious that could reveal your identity.
 If the author’s identity can be determined through self-references, endnotes, etc., the submission may be disqualified.
 Avoid headers/footers because they often contain information that breaches anonymity.
 NOTE: PDF files are preferred.
 MS Word documents can sometimes reveal the author’s identity through word tags.
 Microsoft explains how to change or erase these here.

-Number of Submissions: Please note that multiple submissions will not be accepted and that persons participating in invited sessions may not submit to the regular program.
+Number of Submissions: Multiple submissions will not be accepted and persons participating in invited sessions may not submit to the regular program.

-Commentators and Session Chairs: Persons interested in serving in these capacities should contact the 2021 Program Co-Chairs, Alexander Stehn (alex.stehn AT utrgv.edu) and Kathleen Wallace (Kathleen.A.Wallace AT hofstra.edu), and indicate areas of interest.
+Commentators and Session Chairs: Persons interested in serving in these capacities should contact the 2023 Program Co-Chairs, Sergio Gallegos and Tess Varner.

 Submissions that do not meet the following guidelines will not be considered.